 Please join us on our self-directed tour by car to our seven garden locations.
-There will be over one hundred hand-made quilts on display in these premier residential gardens in and around Mukilteo, a scenic waterfront community located 25 miles north of Seattle.
+There will be over fifty colorful, unique quilts on display in these premier residential gardens in and around Mukilteo, a scenic waterfront community located 25 miles north of Seattle.
 The tour is open to the public for an admission fee of $18.

 On the days of the Tour, tickets can be purchased for $18 at Rosehill Community Center, our Tour Headquarters for the day.
 Raffle tickets for some great gardening and quilt items will also be available all day at Rosehill.

 Rosehill Community Center: 304 Lincoln Avenue, Mukilteo.
 It is at Third Street and Lincoln, one block east of Mukilteo Speedway (Hwy 525) on Third Street, three blocks up from (south of) the Mukilteo-Clinton ferry dock.

 Please note: We are sorry, these private residential gardens are not able to support wheelchair or stroller access.

 Thanks for the Comunity support provided by the City of Mukilteo:

 Banner art rhododendron yakushimanum